This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Snake Geographic Distribution

-You’ll find the world’s largest snakes spread across four main regions, each hosting different giant species.
+You’ll find the world’s largest snakes scattered across four main continents, each region hosting its own impressive giants.

 South American Snake Species